Please ensure Javascript is enabled for purposes of website accessibility

 Note that State is not included in the JSON as its value is the default value.

-This request will return a response with up to 100 events starting at 13:00 and extending forward toward the end of the stream:
+This request will return a response with up to 100 data points starting at 13:00 and extending forward toward the end of the stream:

 GET api/v1/Tenants/{tenantId}/Namespaces/{namespaceId}/Streams/Simple/Data?startIndex=2017-11-23T13:00:00Z&count=100

-The response returns the range of events starting from the startIndex timestamp.
-The response has its returned events truncated for brevity.
+The response returns the range of data points starting from the startIndex timestamp.
+The response has its returned data points truncated for brevity.

 HTTP/1.1 200